jkk/formative/README.md

 A field specification is a map with keys corresponding to HTML attributes and the following special keys:

-      :name         - Required name of the field, a keyword :label        - Optional display name.
+      :name         - Required name of the field, a keyword or string :label        - Optional display name.
 Auto-generated from :name if not provided :type         - UI type of the field.
 Defaults to :text.
 Built-in types
                       include: :text, :textarea, :select, :checkbox,